Rorschach (film): Box office

-On its opening day, Rorschach’ has raked in almost ₹2.5 crore and earned ₹5 crore gross worldwide, which is the highest rating for a recent Experimental film in Malayalam.After running successfully for 14 days, the film manage to collect a world wide gross of ₹39 crore of ₹15 crore budget.
+On its opening day, Rorschach’ has raked in almost ₹2.5 crore and earned ₹5 crore gross worldwide, which is the highest rating for a recent Experimental film in Malayalam.
+After running successfully for 14 days, the film managed to collect a worldwide gross of ₹39 crore of ₹15 crore budget.

 Critical response

 Manoj Kumar R of The Indian Express gave the film 4/5, writing that, 'Mammootty magnificently embodies the psychological condition of a man with bottomless vengeance'.
 The News Minute rated the film 3.5/5, and found the film to be 'dark & interesting', further writing that 'director Nissam puts his powerful women characters in the ordinary garbs of village women, behaving like the typical mother or grieving wife, but exposing their depths when the time comes'.
 S.R.
 Praveen of The Hindu found the film to be 'an effective psychological thriller that has its imperfections, just like the test that it draws its name from, but it is nevertheless an intriguing experience'.
 Soundarya Athimuthu of The Quint wrote, 'deploying a compelling visual-storytelling and oscillating between the past and the present in a smooth fashion, Rorschach promises an immersive experience if you are willing to pay the full-attention it deserves'.
-Princy Alexander of Onmanorama found the film to 'hit all the right notes, except in the end', though she praised Mammootty by writing that 'his movements are swift, the mysterious aura is intact and the dialogues are enough to thrill you thrill you till the end', & adding that his achievement onscreen is 'pure brilliance'.
+Princy Alexander of Onmanorama found the film 'hit all the right notes, except in the end', though she praised Mammootty by writing that 'his movements are swift, the mysterious aura is intact and the dialogues are enough to thrill you thrill you till the end', & adding that his achievement onscreen is 'pure brilliance'.
 Times of India rated 4 on 5 and praised the layered screenplay and performances of lead actors.